lrswss/co2ampel/README.md

 <img src="pics/web_main_page.png" width="300" vspace="10">
 </p>

-During the initial setup phase the CO<sub>2</sub>-Ampel will start an WiFi access point with this SSID `CO<sub>2</sub>-Ampel` followed by six alphanumeric characters derived from the Wemos D1 mini MAC address.
+During the initial setup phase the CO<sub>2</sub>-Ampel will start a WiFi access point with the SSID `CO2-Ampel` followed by six alphanumeric characters derived from the Wemos D1 mini's MAC address.
 You can connect to the access point within a timeout initilially set to 10 minutes using the password specified by `WIFI_AP_PASSWORD` (default is `__mysecret__`).
 Then point your favorite browser to `http://192.168.4.1` and you'll be presented an extensive web interface to further configure your CO<sub>2</sub>-Ampel.
 Its language is preset at compile time by either defining `LANG_DE` or `LAND_EN` in `config.h`.
-Settings are saved in the EEPROM of the RTC module and will thus survive a power off.
+All settings are saved in the EEPROM of the RTC module and will thus survive a power off.

 ## CO2 sensor calibration

-Since the SCD30 CO<sub>2</sub> sensor has to be exposed to fresh air for at least 1 hour every day to make its automatic self-calibration (ASC) work as expected, it has been disabled for the CO<sub>2</sub>-Ampel.
-The SCD30 is pre-calibrated at the factory, but the accuracy (approx. +- 60 ppm, drift approx. 80 ppm / year) may change e.g. due to mechanical effects during transport.
+Since the SCD30 CO<sub>2</sub> sensor has to be exposed to fresh air for at least one hour every day to make its automatic self-calibration (ASC) work as expected, it has been disabled in this setup.
+The SCD30 is pre-calibrated at the factory, but the accuracy (approx. +- 60 ppm, drift approx. 80 ppm/year) may change e.g. due to mechanical effects during transport.

 However the CO<sub>2</sub> sensor can be manually (re)calibrated in fresh air (outdoor air is actually between 350 ppm and 450 ppm in normal geographic locations)